jaidetree/valhalla/prompt-plan.md

 - Provide usage examples for documentation

 ## Test Cases
-Create a `jaidetree.valhalla.integration-test` namespace with tests that verify:
+Create a `dev.jaide.valhalla.integration-test` namespace with tests that verify:
 1. Complex user schema with multiple validators
 2. Nested data structures with various validators
 3. Recursive data structures like trees or graphs